-Short for small form-factor pluggable, an SFP module is a kind of fiber optic transceiver module with LC duplex interface.
+Short for small form-factor pluggable, an SFP module is a kind of fiber optic transceiver module with an LC duplex interface.
 It supports the transmission data rate of 1GbE.
-SFP optical transceivers can operate on single mode or multimode fiber patch cables.
+SFP optical transceivers can operate on single-mode or multimode fiber patch cables.
 The transmission distance of SFP modules ranges from 550m to 150km.

 What Is an RJ45 Transceiver?

-SFP copper RJ45 transceiver is a kind of transceiver with copper RJ45 interface.
+SFP copper RJ45 transceiver is a kind of transceiver with a copper RJ45 interface.
 SFP copper RJ45 transceiver modules can support the transmission data rate of 1GbE.
 They are often used with Cat5 cables.
-SFP copper RJ45 transceivers are popular to be used for short distance transmission because the overall cost of the copper network is lower compared with the optical network.
+SFP copper RJ45 transceivers are popular to be used for short-distance transmission because the overall cost of the copper network is lower compared with the optical network.

 Figure2: SFP copper RJ45 transceiver module